 In my native language board games are named “družabne igre”.
 A word-by-word translation of that would be “socializing games”.
 It is one of the main reasons we play board games: to have fun with other people.

 Board games do that through different ways: encouraging players to cooperate to achieve mutual goals, compete for resources, cards, money or territory, trade resources, bargain, buy and sell property, fight over valuables.
 Some even encourage backstabbing (fortunately not literally), ridiculing each other and using other dirty tricks on the path to victory.

 How the players interact with each other is a very important element of a board game and is often neglected in game design.
 A deep socializing element can heavily influence on how the games play out and can even replace some element of luck – games use different characters of the players to bring variety into gameplay instead of luck.

 This element does not influence gameplay much, but it’s the face of a board game.
-This what buyers will see first and often it’s that first impression that is crucial in buying process.
-That’s why game manufacturers put a lot of emphasis on this element (sometimes forgetting about others in the process) and board games these days look very attractive.
+This is what costumers will see first and often it’s that first impression that is crucial in buying process.
+That’s why game designers put a lot of emphasis on this element (sometimes forgetting about others in the process) and board games these days look very attractive.